Thanks to Feliway for sponsoring this page

 Find Rescue Centres near you: Full list of Cat Rescue & Adoption Centres for the UK & Ireland

-Grateful thanks to K. Zurbanu BSc (Hons) (Psych) BSY(PetPsy) for advice and information when compiling this page.
+Grateful thanks to the late K. Zurbanu BSc (Hons) (Psych) BSY(PetPsy) for advice and information when compiling this page.

 Photo credits: Gundula Vogel / Papagnoc / Gabriele M. Reinhardt / Adina Voicu / Ebowalker from Pixabay